IQTLabs/voices/organizers.md

 (STAR) Laboratory.
 His main interest is preparing and transitioning speech technologies to fulfill the needs of government and commercial users through software testing and user interface design.
 He uses his experience with operational signals collection and audio processing to anticipate clients’ needs and inform design decision.
 Armstrong studied software engineering at Clarkson University before joining the US Army in 2013.
 While in the Army he worked as an Arabic linguist and signals intelligence analyst, serving in both tactical and strategic capacities.

 ### Maria Alejandra Barrios

 <img align="right" width="300" src="/images/maria_barrios.jpg">
-Dr. Maria Alejandra Barrios is a data scientist at Lab41, In-Q-Tel.
+Dr. Maria Alejandra Barrios is a Senior data scientist at Lab41, In-Q-Tel.
 Her research interests include deep learning implementations for audio signal processing, time-series analysis, image processing, and computer vision.
 Dr. Barrios received her PhD. in plasma physics from University of Rochester in 2010.
 Prior to joining